Emm-Gil/Final_Project_SQL/README.md

 ## Future Goals

-- Create temporary tables to avoid needing to do mulitple joins frequently in queries
+- Create views and temporary tables to avoid needing to do mulitple joins frequently in queries
 - Address all incorrect data types, set to proper data type
 - Analyze visitor behaviour more thoroughly